rapidpro/mailroom/README.md

 - `MAILROOM_AWS_ACCESS_KEY_ID`: The AWS access key id used to authenticate to AWS
 - `MAILROOM_AWS_SECRET_ACCESS_KEY` The AWS secret access key used to authenticate to AWS

-While still in beta, Mailroom will move to writing session data to S3 in 6.6, you can configure those buckets using:
+For writing of engine session output, Mailroom needs access to an S3 bucket, you can configure access to your bucket via:

 - `MAILROOM_S3_SESSION_BUCKET`: The name of your S3 bucket (ex: `rp-sessions`)
 - `MAILROOM_S3_SESSION_PREFIX`: The prefix to use for filenames of sessions added to your bucket (ex: ``)